About Us

 Tatum Owens

-Tatum Owens is an Advocacy Fellow for Progress Texas.
+Tatum Owens is the Advocacy and Development Coordinator for Progress Texas.
 In this role, she assists the Executive Director with projects and produces both rapid response communications and digital grassroots engagement through research and content creation.

 Tatum is a 2023 Political Communications graduate of the University of Texas at Austin, known for her work with the Texas Freedom Network’s nonprofit program, Texas Rising, as a community organizer and leader of their UT Austin chapter.
 She also served on the City of Austin’s College Student Commission as its Vice Chair.
 There, her team allocated $50,000 of funding for college student food access, while she also volunteered with Meals on Wheels in her free time.
 Her passions in advocacy include, but are not limited to, direct aid like affordable and healthy food access, voting rights, and civic engagement to create progressive change in Texas.